-Students and their parents are invited to an evening meeting during which they are introduced to key members of staff and find out more about life in Year 7.

-In addition, students are invited to spend a day at the school in the summer term, when they are introduced to a typical day's programme and have a chance to meet other members of their year.
+In the past students and their parents were invited to an evening meeting at which they were introduced to key members of staff and found out more about life in Year 7.
+Unfortunately this will not be able to go ahead this year, but instead we hope to offer a blend of in-person and virtual induction events.
+It is our aim to offer some important information for parents virtually via our website and an induction day for Year 6 at the school in the summer term, at which they will be introduced to a typical day's programme and have a chance to meet other members of their year.
+It is unknown at this stage whether this can safely go ahead, but if it is not possible, we will hold a virtual event with lots of fun induction activities for your children to get involved with.